PiCoPress/Sprexor/README.md

 >void activate() : It should activate by this before use "exec" method. and if activate, it cannot setting properties.

->void call(String key) : control flow of system to key.
-Available keys : entry_on, entry_off.
+>void call(String key) : Control Sprexor to String key.

 >void error_strict() : If it is called, throw SprexorException instead of print at IOCenter.

->void setInterruptChar(String|char) : Interrupt Sprexor during parsing if detected this char.

 >void unSemicolon() : Semicolon is not abled to use.